 Michael is known for being the winner of Modern Drummer Magazine’s inaugural Undiscovered Drummer Contest at the age of 12.
 In 2000, he performed at the Modern Drummer Festival and was included on Hudson Music’s DVD release of the festival.

-Michael proudly endorses Pearl Drums and Vic Firth drumsticks.
+Michael proudly endorses Pearl drums, Vic Firth drumsticks, and Evans drumheads.

 Veronica Belmont - about.me user since 2010